 - Flood Mitigation Technical Advisory Committee Comprised of flood mitigation engineers and experts from public and private sector organizations, is charged with assessing County-wide flood risks and vulnerabilities without regard to jurisdictional boundaries, and recommending flood mitigation priorities, strategies, plans, and projects for LMS consideration and action that optimally benefit to the greater community.
 CRS Committees are led and coordinated by the CRS Coordinator for DEM. - Program for Public Information Comprised of representatives from the county's active CRS communities, local business leaders, and members of the public, this group collaborates on a full range of Outreach Projects Strategy (OPS) initiatives and promote CRS participation.
-This CRS Committee is led and coordinated by the CRS Coordinator for DEM. - CRS Users Group Comprised of representatives of the County's CRS communities, this group meets quarterly to discuss issues of the day regarding CRS updates, collaborates on best practices for achieving higher levels within various CRS activities, and shares information regarding CRS-related training.
+This CRS Committee is led and coordinated by the CRS Coordinator for DEM.

+• CRS Users Group - Comprised of representatives of the county's CRS Communities, this group meets quarterly to discuss issues of the day regarding CRS updates, collaborates on best practices for achieving higher levels within various CRS activities, and shares information regarding CRS-related training.

 While there is no regulation that requires the CRS committees to meet or coordinate, PBC has a very involved CRS user group that passes information and best practices and meets quarterly.
-Out of the 39 municipalities in PBC, 31 are involved in the CRS user group.
+Out of the 39 municipalities in PBC, 32 are involved in the CRS user group.
+A chart in Appendix J shows the number of Repetitive Loss Properties, the number of insured homes in each municipality, and their CRS rating.
+Table 3.3 also shows number of repetitive loss properties, total loss claims, CRS ratings, and insurance discounts for PBC and each jurisdiction.